camunda/camunda-docs/docs/guides/devops-lifecycle/integrate-web-modeler-in-ci-cd.md

 ```

 :::info
-For all `search` endpoints listed here, pagination is enforced by default.
-Make sure to obtain all pages relevant.
+Note that pagination is enforced for all listed `search` endpoints.
+Ensure you obtain all relevant pages.
 :::

 To retrieve the actual file `content`, iterate over the response and fetch it via `GET api/beta/files/:id`.
 You can parse the XML of the diagram for the `zeebe:taskDefinition` tag to retrieve all job worker types.
 Having a registry of job worker classes mapped to the types, you are then able to deploy these workers together with the process if you like.